 Collision damage coverage insures your motorcycle for the cost to repair your vehicle or replace it if it is totaled (most motorcycles are totaled in an accident).
 When you have collision coverage your own insurance company will pay for repairs to your motorcycle or car regardless of who is at fault for the accident.

-Many people who don’t have collision coverage are seeking to save the cost of the premium because their vehicle is not valuable enough to insure or because they don’t think they will be at fault for causing an accident and the other car’s insurance will pay.
+People who don’t have collision coverage are usually seeking to save the cost of the premium because their vehicle is not valuable enough to insure or because they don’t think they will be at fault for causing an accident and the other car’s insurance will pay.

 If you have more than one motorcycle or can do without your motorcycle for a long time while fighting with the other driver’s insurance company and you can afford the loss in the event they don’t want to pay you, it could make sense to eliminate collision coverage and “self-insure” yourself.